3410/7100 – Code of Conduct Part 1

 - Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible.

-- Follow direction given by school personnel in a respectful, positive manner.
+- Follow direction given by teachers, administrators and other school personnel in a respectful, positive manner.

 - Ask questions when they do not understand.